antonyvam/nDTomo/README.md

 nDTomo software suite
 =====================
 The nDTomo software suite contains python scripts and GUIs for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data
+The code includes both conventional algorithms as well as artifical neural networks developed primarily using Tensorflow v2.

-Documentation for the GUIs is provided at: https://ndtomo.readthedocs.io
+Documentation for the GUIs is provided at (needs to be updated): https://ndtomo.readthedocs.io

 Current status
 --------------